 In-Clinic COVID-19 Testing

 In-Clinic COVID-19 testing is available for patients with and without COVID-19 symptoms.
-Patients are required to bring their insurance and ID for testing.
+The following tests are available in-clinic:

 What are the symptoms of COVID-19?